CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 ### Running GeoPIXE from the compiled 'geopixe' directory

-Once IDL is installed, you can run GeoPIXE simply by double clicking on "GeoPIXE.sav" in the 'geopixe' folder within the 'workspace' tree.
+Once IDL is installed, you can run GeoPIXE simply by double clicking on "GeoPIXE.sav" in the 'geopixe' folder within the 'Workspace' tree.
 It will note the absence of a 'geopixe.conf' file, but will then create one for you in your [home]/.geopixe directory.
 For Linux, there is a bash script in the 'Workspace/geopixe/bin/' directory to launch GeoPIXE.
 Just add 'bin' to your path.
 After downloading, you will need to enable execution of these scripts (chmod a+x bin/*).